Chișinău Marathon: 2019

 In 2019, the Chisinau Marathon celebrated its fifth anniversary.
 This edition took place on September 29 under the slogan: “High five!”.

 Traditionally, the races on the 5 distances of the Marathon – marathon (42 km 195 m), half marathon (21 km 0975 m), 10 and 5 km races, Fun Run (1.5 km) – took place on the central streets of the capital.
 The “Marathon for All” distance was also reopened for wheelchair athletes.

 As in previous years, both experienced athletes and participants who have just started their passion for running were allowed to participate in the races.
 According to the organizers, in 2019, about 20,000 participants gathered in the Great National Assembly Square in Chisinau, including participants from other countries, such as Ukraine, Russia, Romania, Germany, etc.

 The winners were the male and female participants who were the first to reach the finish line on the chosen course.
 In 2019, some competitors managed to outdo the previous records.
 Thus, in the half-marathon distance, Maxim Răilianu finished in 1:06:11.9 (previous record – 1:06:12.0), and Katerina Karmanenko set a record in the women's race – 1:20:16.3 (previous record – 1:20:43.0).

 On September 28, the Kids Run Day children's races was held as part of the Chisinau Marathon.
 Children between 5 and 13 years old participated in the 400 m, 800 m, 1200 m and 2000 m races.

 2020

 Anyone could support the event and participate in the race online.
 To do so, the organizers suggested participants to wear a T-shirt from previous editions of the Chisinau Marathon, choose any of the distances: 1.5 km, 5 km, 10 km, 21 km or 42 km and take the start on 27 September at 9:00, anywhere in the city, in the country or in the world.

-On this day, not only runners from Chisinau, but also from Ungheni, Balti, Soroca, various cities in Transnistria, as well as from the USA, Italy, Romania, Greece and even India ran in support of the Chisinau Online 2020 International Marathon.
+On this day, not only runners from Chisinau, but also from Ungheni, Balti, Soroca, various cities in Transnistria, as well as from the US, Italy, Romania, Greece and even India ran in support of the Chisinau Online 2020 International Marathon.